 Sweet and savory versions have always existed; traditionally lemon and sugar, and ham, cheese, and egg.

-When consumed sitting down, they are usually paired with crisp apple cider, preferably from Bretagne as well.
+When consumed sitting down, these savory galettes are usually paired with crisp apple cider, preferably from Bretagne as well.
+Traditionally, this cider isn’t sipped from a glass, but from a ceramic ‘bolée’ (cup), a rustic touch that makes the experience feel even more authentically Breton.

 Popular savory combinations include goat’s cheese, Swiss-style Emmenthal, mushrooms and even stewed vegetables like ratatouille.